robotpony/w42/content/blog/2025/the-feels-of-nostalgia-can-drive-great-design.md

 It took me years to realise I was optimizing for a world that had moved on.

 I see this same trap everywhere now.
-Developers who insist on Vim because "that's how real programmers work."
+Developers who insist on `vim` because "that's how real programmers work."
 Designers stuck in Photoshop because that's what they learned first.
 Teams using outdated frameworks because that's what feels comfortable.
 The tool becomes the identity, and changing tools feels like betrayal.

 The key is to extract the principle, not preserve the prison.
 What made the Atari special wasn't the 6502 processor or the ANTIC chip; it was the direct connection between intention and output, the ability to understand the entire system, the joy of making something from nothing but logic and electricity.
 Those principles translate to any platform.